 It can be used these ways:

-as a resource for developing your own lessons
+as a resource for developing your own lessons or a complete curriculum.

 as a photocopyable source for handouts.

 as a guideline for those who practice eclecticism.